bheimbu/evolutionary_ecology/docs/source/third_week.rst

 Tasks of the Day
 ^^^^^^^^^^^^^^^^

-Today, keep the finish line of analyses in sight.
+Today, keep the finish line of your analyses in sight.
 Check and discuss preliminary and final results with the tutors.
-Add or delete taxa/genes if it improves your analysis.
+Add or delete taxa/genes if it improves your analyses.
 Be critical but pragmatic.

 .. tabs::